mrhouzlane/Unicode-betsmart-/README.md

-# Unicode-bettingPool

-Betting Pool Concept

-# Betting Pool Dapp
+# Unicode - Betting with ConditionalTokens.

-<h4> Why building a Betting Pool and not a Classical Betting platform ? </h4>
+<h4> Why using Conditonal Tokens to make bets ? </h4>

-<p> Gambling sector : The global online betting market is growing 11.5% annually. estimated to reach about $93 billion by 2023 </p>
+<p> Gambling sector : The global online betting market is growing 11.5% annually. estimated to reach about $93 billion by 2023.

 <h1> Description </h1>